Hypocycloid: Properties

 differentiable).
-Specially for k = 2 the curve is a straight line and the circles are called Cardano circles.
-Girolamo Cardano was the first to describe these hypocycloids and their applications to high-speed printing.
+Specially for k = 2 the curve is a straight line and the circles are called Tusi couple.
+Nasir al-Din al-Tusi was the first to describe these hypocycloids and their applications to high-speed printing.

-If $k$ is a rational number, say $k = p/q$ expressed in simplest terms, then the curve has $p$ cusps.
+If $k$ is a rational number, say $k = p/q$ expressed as irreducible fraction, then the curve has $p$ cusps.

+To close the curve and complete the 1st repeating pattern: